 Do you want to get loads of money for your scrap metal or car?
-Follow these 5 steps in order to avoid being ripped off at a scrap yard and get as much money as you possibly can.
+Follow these 9 steps in order to avoid being ripped off at a scrap yard and get as much money as you possibly can.
 If you are searching “scrap yard near me” you have come to the right place.
 Use our zip code search to help you locate the nearest best paying local scrap yard.
 It’s so easy to find a place to sell scrap metal for me and you!